 Directed by Tom Chaney [Other horror films: The Wind Walker (2019)]

-This is a pretty horrible movie, and seems like a combination of a more competently-made Things (1989) and The Evil Dead, but damn it, I do think it has a bit of charm, which is probably what’s expected from a Troma movie.
+This is a pretty horrible movie, and seems like a combination of a more competently-made Things (1989), combining ideas with The Evil Dead, but damn it, I do think it has a bit of charm, which is probably what’s expected from a Troma movie.

 There’s an okay story here, which is somewhat goofy at times, but what makes it work a bit better than expected is the stop motion used on the titular wendigo, which looks more to me like a centaur.
 Even so, I appreciated the attempt, and seeing him rip through a cabin’s roof and grab someone was a pleasure.